Brazil has a moving average of 524 daily deaths per Covid and completes one week in stability | Coronavirus

 Seven states appear with an upward trend in deaths: PR, ES, SP, GO, AP, PA and TO.

+the state of Rio de Janeiro did not release new data on cases and deaths until 8 pm this Tuesday.

-the state of Acre there were no cases or deaths within 24 hours.
+O Acre there were no new cases or deaths from the disease within 24 hours.
 Already Rondônia and Sergipe they did not record deaths in their last day bulletins.

 In confirmed cases, since the beginning of the pandemic 21,246,954 Brazilians have had or have the new coronavirus, with 12,582 of those confirmed on the last day.
 The moving average in the last 7 days was 32,745 diagnoses per day, which results in a variation of +88% in relation to the cases registered on average two weeks ago, starting to indicate a trend of high.